lordteekay/alx-low_level_programming/0x01-variables_if_else_while/README.md

-[master 9ed3eae] 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line 2 files changed, 17 insertions(+) create mode 100755 0x01-variables_if_else_while/7-print_tebahpla.c
+[master 9ed3eae] 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line 2 files changed, 17 insertions(+) create mode 100755 0x01-variables_if_else_while/7-print_tebahpla.c 8-print_base16.c prints all the numbers of base 16 in lowercase, followed by a new line